DC 7206Digestive System38 CFR § 4.114Last verified: APR 22, 2026

 A 0% rating requires: Documented history without daily symptoms or requirement for daily medications.
 A 80% rating requires: Documented history of recurrent or refractory esophageal stricture(s) causing dysphagia with at least one of the symptoms present: (1) aspiration, (2) undernutrition, and/or (3) substantial weight loss as defined by § 4.112(a) and treatment with either surgical correction of esophageal stricture(s) or percutaneous esophago-gastrointestinal tube (PEG tube).
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Gastroesophageal reflux disease?
+What evidence supports a higher rating for Gastroesophageal reflux disease?

-What is the C&P exam like for Gastroesophageal reflux disease?
+What happens at the C&P exam for Gastroesophageal reflux disease?

 Get a Personalized Rating Analysis